vmikell/vmikell/README.md

 - 👋 Hi, I’m @vmikell
-- 👀 I’m interested in ecoming an app developer!
+- 👀 I’m interested in becoming an app developer!
 - 🌱 I’m currently learning Java and enrolled in cs50.
 - 💞️ I'm not sure what I’m looking to collaborate on ... yet.
 - 📫 How to reach me ...